 In my experience, I’ve found that completing quick and simple tasks, can help increase my motivation to complete larger and more complex tasks.

 One thing I’ve started to do every morning is to make sure my bed is made as soon as I get up.

-You might be thinking how on earth can making my bed every morning improve my day.
+You might be thinking about how on earth can making my bed every morning improve my day.

 I promise you though, there is some logic behind it.

 William McRaven, author of a book called ‘Make Your Bed’ and also a retired American Navy Admiral says: